Kyushu Asahi Broadcasting

-Kyushu Asahi Broadcasting Co., Ltd. (九州朝日放送株式会社, Kyūshū Asahi Hōsō Kabushiki Gaisha) is a broadcasting station in Fukuoka, Japan, and it is affiliated with National Radio Network (NRN) on radio and All-Nippon News Network (ANN) on TV.
+Kyushu Asahi Broadcasting Co., Ltd. (九州朝日放送株式会社, Kyūshū Asahi Hōsō Kabushiki Gaisha) is a broadcasting station in Fukuoka, Japan, affiliated with National Radio Network (NRN) on radio and All-Nippon News Network (ANN) on TV.

-With its relay transmitters in Saga, KBC functions as the default ANN affiliate for the said prefecture, as that area doesn't have an ANN affiliate of its own.
+With its relay transmitters in Saga, KBC functions as the default ANN affiliate for the said prefecture, as that area does not have an ANN affiliate of its own.

 History

-Early History
+Early history

 After the establishment of the "Three Radio Laws" (Radio Law, Broadcasting Law, and Radio Supervisory Committee Establishment Law) in 1950, Japan established a system where public broadcasting (NHK) and commercial broadcasting coexisted.

 Among the 16 companies that were able to receive the license, two of them are from Fukuoka Prefecture: Radio Kyushu (later renamed RKB Mainichi Broadcasting) and Nishinippon Broadcasting (not related to RNC in Kagawa Prefecture).
 However, due to the latter failing to raise enough funds, the license was then returned in January 1952.
 But the then founders of Nishinippon Broadcasting, Shigetomo Nakahara, did not give up and applied for a radio broadcasting license in 1953, which was then granted on May of the same year.
-With financial support from the Asahi Shimbun, Nishinippon Broadcasting was then renamed to Kyushu Asahi Broadcasting on August 18, 1953.
+With financial support from the Asahi Shimbun, Nishinippon Broadcasting was then renamed to Kyushu Asahi Broadcasting on 18 August 1953.

 Founding

-Kyushu Asahi Broadcasting then opened on August 21, 1953 with its headquarters initially located in the Asahiya Department Store in Kurume City.
-On December 24, 1953, KBC began trial radio broadcasts, which officially started broadcasting on New Year's Day of 1954.
+Kyushu Asahi Broadcasting then opened on 21 August 1953 with its headquarters initially located in the Asahiya Department Store in Kurume City.
+On 24 December 1953, KBC began trial radio broadcasts, which officially started broadcasting on New Year's Day of 1954.

-In 1956, KBC received an expansion license for its radio broadcast to extend its coverage to whole of Fukuoka.As part of its radio expansion, they permanently moved their headquarters to the Hananoseki Building in Nakasu, Fukuoka City on November 30, 1956.
+In 1956, KBC received an expansion license for its radio broadcast to extend its coverage to whole of Fukuoka.As part of its radio expansion, they permanently moved their headquarters to the Hananoseki Building in Nakasu, Fukuoka City on 30 November 1956.